DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-instruction/spring-week-11-ect-teaching-challenge.md

 Ms Crosby can facilitate high quality classroom talk if she understands that:

-- classroom talk can support pupil learning and is a form of ‘practising’ new ideas
+- classroom talk can support pupil learning and is a form of 'practising' new ideas
 - teachers can develop successful pupil talk by establishing clear routines and expectations
 - teachers can establish effective whole class, pair and group talk through pre-planning and supporting pupil groups